The structure theory of Nilspaces III: Inverse limit representations and topological dynamics: Introduction

 First and foremost we owe gratitude to Bernard Host who introduced us to the subject and to Omar Antol\'\i n Camarena and Bal\'azs Szegedy whose groundbreaking work \cite{CS12} was a constant inspiration for us.

 We would like to thank Emmanuel Breuillard, J\'er\^ome Buzzi, Yves de Cornulier, Sylvain Crovisier, Eli Glasner, Ben Green, Bernard Host, Micha\pol{} Rams, Bal\'azs Szegedy, Anatoly Vershik and Benjamin Weiss for helpful discussions.
-We are grateful to Pablo Candela and Bryna Kra for a careful reading of a preliminary version.
+We are grateful to Pablo Candela, Bryna Kra and Bingbing Liang for a careful reading of preliminary versions.

+We are thankful to Pablo Candela, Diego Gonz\'alez-S\'anchez and Bal\'azs Szegedy for pointing out a gap in an earlier draft.
+This has been corrected in the current version.
+See Section \ref{sc:dyninverse} for a discussion.

+We are also grateful to the referee for a careful reading of the paper and for useful suggestions, which greatly improved the presentation of this paper.